afrey09/data-structures-and-algorithms/javascript/stack-and-queue/README.md

 pref can be either "dog" or "cat"
 Return: either a dog or a cat, based on preference.
 If pref is not "dog" or "cat" then return null.

+CC13
+Write a function called validate brackets
+Arguments: string
+Return: boolean
+representing whether or not the brackets in the string are balanced

 ## Whiteboard Process